vsoch/lessons/_posts/hpc/2018-05-08-sherlock-jobs.md

 and then of course you would need to reproduce that command to run it again.
 This is why my preference is for writing a job file.
 But then it follows that if we have hundreds of jobs to submit, we need hundreds of files.
 How do we do that?

 ### Write a Loop Submission Script
-Here I will show you very basic example in each of R, Python, and shell to loop through a set up input variables (the subject identifier to derive an input path) to generate job files, and then submit them.
+Here I will show you very basic example in each of R, Python, and bash to loop through a set up input variables (the subject identifier to derive an input path) to generate job files, and then submit them.
 We can assume the following:

  - **the number of jobs to submit is within our accounting limits**, so we will submit them all at once (meaning they get added to the queue).
  - **at the start of the script, you check for existence of directories.** Usually you will need to create a top level or subject level directory somewhere in the loop, given that it doesn't exist.
-Don't forget to do this.
  - **you have permission to write to where you need to write.** This not only means that you have write permission, but if you are writing to a shared space, you make sure that others will too.
-If you are running analyses with containers, you must be certain that you are not attempting to write anything inside the container (they are read only!) but rather in a writable directory mounted to it.

 #### Bash Submission
 Bash scripting is the most general solution, and we will start with it.
 Here is a basic